linsalrob/fastq-pair/INSTALLATION.md

-# INSTALLING fastq-pair
+# INSTALLING fastq_pair

-We use cmake (version 3 or higher) for fastq-pair.
+We use cmake (version 3 or higher) for `fastq_pair`.
 The best way to install it is to use these commands:

 ```
 mkdir build && cd build